-TrailRiders are all-terrain wheelchairs which open up more possibilities when it comes to bush tracks.
-Julie Jones shares her top tips for tackling the trails.
+TrailRiders are all-terrain wheelchairs that open up more possibilities when it comes to bush tracks.
+Here are our top tips for tackling the trails and off-road fun with the TrailRider.

 Cost and Access